eposgmbh/Epos.Foundation/README.md

 ## Contributing

 You can enter an issue on Github [here](https://github.com/eposgmbh/Epos.Foundation/issues).
 I will work on your issue when I have time.
-Pull Requests are possible, too.
+Pull Requests are possible too.

 ## License